Why Conduct an Internal Communication Survey?

 - How well are you informed about how our company is performing?

-Questions About Organisational Transparency
+Questions About Organisational Transparency in an Internal Communications Survey

 Companies typically focus their social media efforts toward the outside world, but social media is one of the most overlooked internal communication best practices.
 It can be a great way to keep employees connected and to communicate updates and recognition.